 - Do not save passwords on devices that are accessible to others.
 And be absolutely sure you log out on such devices.

-- Take extreme care of the contents you save/store in your devices.
-No one is immune from the security flaws that come alongside internet connected devices.
+- Take extreme care of the contents you save/store on your devices.
+No one is immune from the security flaws that come alongside internet-connected devices.
 You never know what flaws might be found later.